fogbender/fogbender-oss/storefront/src/content/blog/postgrex-ssl-with-supabase.md

     end
 ```

 The certificate is written to a temporary file with [Briefly](https://github.com/CargoSense/briefly).
-Note that Briefly will close the temporary file as soon as the temp file creator process exits&mdash;in our case it’s the application process, which means the path to the certificate will remain available as long as the application is running.
+Note that Briefly will close the temporary file as soon as the temp file creator process exits&mdash;in our case, it’s the application process, which means the path to the certificate will remain available as long as the application is running.

 ```
   def db() do